F5ChannelSE/f5-azure-afm/docs/class01/bigip-base.rst

    .. image:: ./images/forward5.png

 #.
 Configure AFM inbound port mappings for SSH to both App servers (i.e. TCP/2022 to app1, TCP/2023 to app2).
-The code below leverages the IP address assumptions:  **10.0.3.5** = app1, **10.0.3.6** = app2, **<10.0.2.11>** = INBOUND-IP PAT PRIVATE.
+The code below leverages the IP address assumptions:  **10.0.3.5** = app1, **10.0.3.6** = app2, **<10.0.2.11>** = **INBOUND-IP PAT PRIVATE**.
 Replace with actual IP addresses captured in step 1 of Network Table if different.
 This step works best when using a text editor to replace code below with actual addresses.

    .. code-block:: shell